DigitalHallucinations/SCOUT-2/README.md

    - Copy the API key and paste it in the `NEWSAPI_API_KEY` field in the `.env` file.

 7. **Google AI STUDIO API Key**:
+   - This is separate from the Google Cloud Credentials.
    - Navigate to the [API Keys](https://aistudio.google.com/app/apikey) section in the Google Cloud Console.
    - Generate a new API key and copy it.
    - Paste the API key in the `GOOGLE_API_KEY` field in the `.env` file.